mosmo46/Loop-machine/README.md

-To download and run the project, 2 commands must be executed:
+clone and run the project:

 npm i